 How long have you been working with American Restoration and what is your role?

-I have been with American Restoration Water and Fire, LLC for approximately a year.
+I have been with American Restoration Water & Fire for approximately a year.
 I manage the Contents Division.
 I work with my team to manage the contents of affected homes while our rebuild team restores our client’s property.

 Can you tell me about how American Restoration approaches the fire damage restoration process?